mejia-dev/capstone-time-tracker/Timetracker.md

 		* More Angular!
 			* Learned about linting and installed ESLint in project.
 			* Renamed component prefixes.
 			* Began reviewing frontend of finished example project.
+Learned about Bootstrap with Angular.
+			* Installed ng-bootstrap in the application.

 * 2024-03-11